 On the other hand, extrovert dogs love interacting with other dogs and humans, they don’t tire so easily and often express themselves vocally.
 Extrovert dogs might require a little bit of taming with training since they easily get overexcited with strangers, and may even sometimes be labeled as hyperactive dogs.

 Knowing the personality of your dog can help you understand how to approach him and even help you deal with some behavioral problems.
-Introvert dogs can often suffer from an increased levels of anxiety, even when that is not obvious from their behavior.
-If you have an introvert dog, reduce physical interaction, give them space and let them be alone if they want.
+Introvert dogs can often suffer from increased levels of anxiety, even when that is not obvious from their behavior.
+If you have an introverted dog, reduce physical interaction, give them space and let them be alone if they want.
 Don’t force them to interact with other dogs or people and don’t put them in overstimulating situations.

 It is important to note that both introvert and extrovert dogs won’t behave according to their personality type all the time.
 Even though studies like this one suggest substantial consistency in personality, it is not possible to always predict a dog’s behavior.
 Also, some other studies show that the owner’s personality can affect and change the personality of the dog to some extent.

 In the end, yes – dogs can be introverts or extroverts, and behave accordingly.
-Their personality type doesn’t affect them in the exact same way as it does humans, but it’s somewhat similar.
-Keep in mind that each dog has a unique personality and that they require different approach for care and training, all according to their personality type.
+Their personality type doesn't affect them in the exact same way as it does humans, but it's somewhat similar.
+Keep in mind that each dog has a unique personality and that they require a different approach for care and training, all according to their personality type.

 READ NEXT: Is Your Unsocial Dog Autistic?